acehaddock/ai-squared-pcf-app/README.md

 This sample describes how to create a pcf app which integrates an AI Squared Data App.

-## Compatibility

-This sample works for model-driven and canvas apps.

 ## Steps to get this working

 Install `dotnet`